Eunjung-Cho/Eunjung-Cho/README.md

 ### Hi 👋, I'm Eunjung Cho
 ---
 #### ABOUT ME 😄
-I am a student who is passionate about producing results that people can enjoy through data analysis.
+I work as a data analyst and DW/BI engineer at IT consulting startup.

 #### STUDY 👯
-Currently, I'm studying Deep Learning algorithms through DALC

 <!--
 **Eunjung-Cho/Eunjung-Cho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.